Adoption is greater than the universe.

 The Word That Envelops and Empowers

-It’s this Story, the reality that changes everything.
+It’s this Story, this reality that changes everything.
 It envelops the universe, dwarves it, in fact; but not only does it envelop the universe, it also empowers its inhabitants to participate within the mission of God.

 And herein lies the problem.
 As T.F.
 Torrance understands it, “This is our trouble.
 Our minds are so taken up with mechanical and electrical and atomic power that we are apt to imagine that God’s power is of the same sort, and that God’s power operates in the same way” (The Apocalypse Today, 40).
 We seem to forget that God’s power in creation and redemption is exercised by his word — and his word is a superior power for by it all things were and are created and by it all things are upheld (John 1:1–3; Hebrews 1:1–3).